How to Translate Gettext PO and POT Files with PTC

 Java: Store the MO file in a resource directory, often named resources or i18n, depending on your project’s structure.

-Once you prepare your POT/PO files for translation, PTC makes translating them easy:
+Once you prepare your PO files for localization, PTC makes translating them easy:

 PTC uses advanced AI and machine learning technologies to deliver Better Than Human Translations.
 Your software’s localization will be fast and meet the highest standards, providing a better experience for your users.